-25.7.8.2.2.1 The current Class Year ATRA, developed in accordance with ISO testing under summer peak system conditions, subject to ISO Procedures and the following: All Expedited Deliverability Study projects will be evaluated on an aggregate Expedited Deliverability Study basis.
+25.7.8.2.2.1 The current Class Year ATRA, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following: All Expedited Deliverability Study projects will be evaluated on an aggregate Expedited Deliverability Study basis.
 Deliverability will be determined through a shift from generation to generation within the Capacity Regions in New York State.
 Each Capacity Region will be tested on an individual basis.